 The active scenario is always checked and is always shown on the output graph.
 You are not able to clear the check box for the active scenario.
 If you wish to remove it from the graph, first make a different scenario active.

-If you are showing a multi-variable graph (such as “Electricity Output by Type”), only one scenario can be shown on the graph at a time.
+If you are showing a multi-variable graph, such as electricity generation (disaggrated by power plant type), only one scenario can be shown on the graph at a time.
 The scenario shown on a multi-variable graph is always the active scenario.